Things to do in Tallinn in winter

 Walking Tallinn’s Old Town

-The Old Town is one of the best Tallinn attractions and can obviously be visited all year around.
+The Old Town is one of the Tallinn’s best attractions and can obviously be visited all year around.
 However the medieval architecture looks even more stunning all decorated in Christmas lights.

 Also, the crowds are much larger in the summer so the best time to visit Tallinn Old Town is actually winter when you can really enjoy this medieval fairy tale town.